 - The ability to obtain and process information about ourselves, which allows us to do things like reflect on mistakes.

 Let me now summarize the conclusions about the nature of consciousness, as far as science seems to indicate and the consequences for uploading a human mind to Superintelligence.
 Consciousness is probably one of the very few areas in science where the academics cannot agree on the meaning of the subject they are studying.
-Probably, and this is still only probably, the human consciousness multi-layered structure and organization has been best summed up in the recent research by the academics from Collège de France (Stanislas Dehaene, 2017):
+Probably, and this is still only probably, the human consciousness multi-layered structure and organization has been best summed up in the recent research mentioned above by the academics from Collège de France (Stanislas Dehaene, 2017):

 “Consciousness is a structural (functional) organization of a physical system, which operates at two levels: 1.
 Subconsiousness – accepting, storing and retrieving information using huge range of processes with the required algorithms – this is where most of human intelligence and knowledge lie.
 2 – Actual consciousness containing information about oneself, which it turns into a wide range of ‘thoughts’, all accessible at once to all parts of the brain, which it is able to have continually monitored and processed, outputting them as perceptions and actions.”